aminomancer/uc.css.js/README.md

 But by itself it doesn't do anything.
 It only works in conjunction with modifications I made to fx-autoconfig.
 I won't upload the modified script loader since it's not my original work, but you can either 1) follow the instructions below to modify it yourself; or 2) just copy all the contents of your `chrome` folder into `{your profile folder}/chrome_debugger_profile/chrome/`.

 The problem with copying everything to `chrome_debugger_profile` is that you may need to reset the debugger profile from time to time.
-That's why I worked out a method for dynamically loading the main profile's scripts and stylesheets into toolbox processes without modifying the debugger profile.<details><summary>💬 <i><b>Here's how if you want to do the same: (it's pretty fast)</b></i></summary>
+That's why I worked out a method for dynamically loading the main profile's scripts and stylesheets into toolbox processes without modifying the debugger profile.<details><summary>🧰 <i><b>Here's how if you want to do the same: (it's pretty fast)</b></i></summary>

 1. Download and install [fx-autoconfig](https://github.com/MrOtherGuy/fx-autoconfig) as normal.
 2. Open `config.js` from your Firefox installation folder, in a text editor.